nonnb/nonnb.github.io/src/SmartGit/Manual/GUI/AI-Commit-Annotations.md

 The same LLM configuration is used as in the previous example.

 After saving the configuration, If you run the `Check Todos` AI annotation command, SmartGit will instruct the configured LLM to scan the selected commit for `todo` comments.
-An appropriate thumbs up (`👍`) or thumbs down (`👎`) icon will be displayed (in lieu of the usual 'Note' icon), and a Git note will be added to the commit describing the file location(s) of any todo comments found in the commit.
+An appropriate thumbs up (`👍`) or thumbs down (`👎`) icon will be displayed (in place of the standard 'Note' icon), and a Git note will be added to the commit, showing the file location(s) of any TODO comments found.

 ![AI Annotations in Standard Window](../images/AI-Annotations-StandardWindow.png)